 During World War II a London teenager, Jenny, is sent to spend the summer in the countryside where she will be safe.
 Staying with relatives she has not seen since she was a young child is initially daunting, but they are basically a kind family and they treat her well.
 One of her uncles is serving in North Africa and his very pretty wife is clearly unhappy.
 As events unfold, Jenny learns that she is having an affair.
 Jenny herself is at a age where romance is important and she develops a crush on a recuperating RAF pilot.
 As these complex relationships develop, tragedy ensues.
-Written by

 Did You Know?